 Know What to Do in Certain Emergency Situations

 Have you ever seen someone pass out in front of you?
-Has anyone round you gotten hurt and you didn’t know what to do to help?
-In rare cases, accidents occur and you may not be experienced enough to help them at a crucial moment.
-Whether that’s stopping blood flow, fixing a dislocated arm, or even someone needing CPR.
-Today, I’m going to go through different emergency situations and how you can help handle them in a timely manner to limit damage and possibly save a life.
+Has anyone around you gotten hurt, and you didn’t know how to help?
+In rare cases, accidents occur, and you may not be experienced enough to help them at a crucial moment.
+It may include stopping blood flow, fixing a dislocated arm, or even someone needing CPR.
+Today, I will go through different emergencies and how you can help handle them promptly to limit damage and possibly save a life.

 CPR

 If you have ever been in a place where someone faints, there are a few steps you will want to take.
 First, lay the person flat on their back and elevate their legs to restore blood flow.
-Next, make sure they’re breathing.
-Once you do this you will want to attempt to revive them, but first, make sure you call an ambulance and alert them of the emergency.
+Next, make sure they are breathing.
+Once you do this, you will want to attempt to revive them, but first, make sure you call an ambulance and alert them of the emergency.

 Have you ever done CPR before?
-If not, it’s important to do it exactly right, and you can find a video here.
+If not, it is critical to do it exactly right, and you can find a video here.

-1. Place the heel of your hand on the breastbone at the center of the person’s chest.
+- Place the heel of your hand on the breastbone at the center of the victim’s chest.
 Place your other hand on top of your first hand and interlock your fingers.

 Cut and bleeding wounds